 Our ship, Medicinal Mindfulness, has been exploring this new terrain, and the potential seems endless.
-Not only have we created intentional processes that can facilitate the healing of physical ailments, we’ve developed experiences that facilitate healing for psychological and spiritual struggles as well.
+Not only have we created intentional processes that can guide the healing of physical ailments, we’ve developed experiences that guide healing for psychological and spiritual struggles as well.
 And like other psychedelics, cannabis also supports the development of our highest expressions of self.

 But while we celebrate the successes of our state’s step toward freedom and justice, too many people are still going to jail for using this plant.
 Families are being torn apart.

 I read recently that the DEA may be rescheduling cannabis from Schedule 1 soon, which is good news.
 But the FDA also just issued a ruling and they’re trying to criminalize the sale of CBD.
 “Pending a drug trial.”

 These two decisions are both required for one end goal – which is the control and patenting of the compounds in cannabis – for the sole purpose of making a few powerful people and corporations billions of dollars while simultaneously restricting the access of this naturally occurring medicinal for the rest of us.

 There is a ton of momentum towards stopping this from happening, but this… what ever this is… isn’t over.

 What I want to give voice to today, the transpersonal perspective, is that we have a very interesting and unexpected ally – One thing really going for us – that unlike the corruption of tobacco, and alcohol, and so many other medicines that are mostly stimulants and sedatives, Cannabis Sativa is a psychedelic.
 And psychedelics have a very well documented history of creating vast amounts of unpredictable mischief to help people wake up.

 In the end, everything points to the truth and light.